-The participatory approach of the reforestation of the banks allowed the revegetation of the banks once degraded and deforested.
+The participatory approach of the reforestation on the banks allowed the revegetation once degraded and deforested.
 The reconstruction of the vegetation is more important at the level of the riparian formation.
 Indeed reforestation was initially done with plants of Sarcocephalus latifolia but one finds after a strong population of wild Mimosa pigra.
-The authors [10] and [11] argue that riverbank development improves the regeneration of plant species by trapping seeds and seedlings transported by waterflow and runoff.
+The authors [10] and [11] reported that riverbank development improves the regeneration of plant species by trapping seeds and seedlings transported by waterflow and runoff.